SolDoesTech/gpu-pt/README.md

 ### Credits:
 This is based on code and guides located at https://gitlab.com/risingprismtv/single-gpu-passthrough

+NOTE - All commnads listed below are for Arch linux as seen in my video, check the link above for commands to other distros

 ---
 ## Preparations:
 Check if your motherboard BIOS version is up to date.
 (This can help you have better IOMMU groups for the next steps)